 Medline Plus reports that the Natural Medicines Comprehensive Database rates garlic as being possibly effective for: high blood pressure, hardening of the arteries, tick bites and fungal infections of the skin (via a garlic gel) – but possibly ineffective for diabetes, H.pylori and high cholesterol.

 Some research suggests that garlic helps reduce blood pressure.
-According to a 2012 review of two clinical trials, possibly not sufficiently to have a significant health value.
+Using systematic review and meta analysis, Garlic supplements given to a group of patients with high blood pressure daily for up to five months resulted in a reduction in systolic blood pressure by 4.6 mmHg compared to the placebo treated group in 11 out of 25 studies.
+The authors concluded that garlic preparations are superior to placebo in reducing blood pressure in individuals with hypertension.
 However, a 2015 review of the research findings was more positive.
 It reported that garlic had a significant lowering effect on blood pressure, with no serious harmful side effects reported in the trials.

 The Livestrong suggests 2 – 4 grams (cloves) per day as a generally safe amount to eat, unless you start to experience side effects.

 Because garlic thins the blood it should be avoided if you are pregnant, about to undergo surgery or taking blood thinners.
 And very high consumption, particularly on an empty stomach, can have side effects.

 Green tea is low in calories and high in anti-oxidants.
 In principle this means it might possibly help boost the immune system and induce cancer cell destruction.
 However, the National Cancer Institute reports that the evidence for a possible protective effect against cancer is inconclusive.
 We haven't found much evidence for the claims that green tea helps reduce the risk of colds and flu but a 2011 study from Japan suggests it may help reduce the risk of flu in school children.